nishanthpathitiger/ML-Flow-Exercise/README.md

 # Managing the end-to-end machine learning lifecycle with MLFlow

-This Repository contains the resources for my tutorial **"Managing the end-to-end machine learning lifecycle with MLFlow"** at pyData/pyCon Berlin 2019.
+This Repository contains the resources for tutorial **"Managing the end-to-end machine learning lifecycle with MLFlow"** at pyData/pyCon Berlin 2019 by tsterbak.

 # Basic setup